Toloka/docs/en/guide/concepts/ban.md

 ## Banning on the platform {#ban-platform}

-Toloka has a special [anti-fraud algorithm](https://toloka.ai/anti-fraud/) for banning dishonest Tolokers.
+Toloka has dedicated [anti-fraud system](https://toloka.ai/anti-fraud/) for banning dishonest Tolokers.
 It monitors user behavior and blocks suspicious accounts.

 The main reasons for banning: